weiguowilliam/weiguowilliam.github.io/index.md

 ## About Me

-I'm a Ph.D. candidate in the Intelligent Aerospace Systems Lab (IASL) advised by Professor [Peng Wei](https://web.seas.gwu.edu/pwei/) and Professor [Robert Pless](https://www2.seas.gwu.edu/~pless/).
+I'm a Ph.D. from the Computer Science department of the George Washington University.
+I was advised by Professor [Peng Wei](https://web.seas.gwu.edu/pwei/) and Professor [Robert Pless](https://www2.seas.gwu.edu/~pless/) and worked in the Intelligent Aerospace Systems Lab (IASL).
 I’m interested in deep reinforcement learning and multi-agent reinforcement learning algorithms in safety-critical decision making systems.
 My current research is focused on developing deep reinforcement learning approaches for collision avoidance and motion planning.

 ## Research Interests